Stourport-on-Severn: History and early growth

 In the area close to Stourport there are several large manor and country houses, among which Witley Court, Astley Hall, Pool House, Areley Hall, Hartlebury and Abberley Hall (with its clock tower) are particularly significant.
 Hartlebury was the residence of the Bishops of Worcester from the early 13th century until 2007, and Astley Hall was the home of Prime Minister Stanley Baldwin, who died here in 1947.

 The George Gilbert Scott church replaced an earlier brick church of 1782 by James Rose.
 This building was never finished, and after suffering storm damage, had to be partly demolished.
 The current St. Michael's church sits partially within its ruins.
 The baptismal font was salvaged from the ruins of the old church, and is still used in the current building.

 In 1944, the town was the location of a famous address to US army troops by General George S. Patton.
 Stourport Civic Centre, which is now used as an events venue, was completed in 1966.

 In 1968 the Transport Act designated the canal a "cruise way" for pleasure purposes.

-The town is the birthplace of singer-songwriter Clifford T. Ward.
+The town is the birthplace of singer-songwriter Clifford T. Ward, and the ornithologist Henry Eliot Howard (1873–1940) died there.